Workshops, classes, and consults.

 For more information or to request a quote, please contact us!

-For dance artists who would like to explore the above topics on their own time, we’ve created an online series of videos with instruction, musical examples, and links for more learning.
+For dance artists who would like to explore on their own time, we’ve created an online series of videos with instruction, musical examples, and links for more learning.
 Ideal for busy professionals and students alike, this workshop will develop into a rich library of information for choreographers and dancers who would like to deepen their relationship with music.
+Please see the In-Person tab for more information about topics we’ll cover.

 We’ll add 2-4 videos per month so our content will continually expand, but not overwhelmingly so!
 And you’ll be able to ask questions by commenting on the video, helping to guide the course of the workshop itself.